KartikAiyer/CppUtils/README.md

 # CppUtils

-A few constructs that I have found useful in coding C++ Applications
+A few constructs that I have found useful in coding C++ Libraries that depend only on STL

 ### Dispatch Thread
 This is a very handy mix-in to classes which basically provides a worker thread.
 If you mix this class into your class